1

 Somewhere between that confused look and that confident smile…

-I talked to him whenever I got the chance, and on top of that, I recruited my friends like a proper intelligence team —
+I talked to him whenever I got the chance, and on top of that, I recruited myself like intelligence team —

 “Find out more details.”

-At one point, I even tried to locate his house.
+At one point, I even tried to locate his house, but failed.
 Like… what was the plan after that?
 I have no idea.
 But the effort was there.

 Now comes the funniest part.